py2ai/py2ai.github.io/_posts/2021-01-21-How-to-make-a-lipstick-tryon-app-in-PyQt5.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: howtomakelipstickgui
-summary: This tutorial is about making a GUI in PyQt5 using Dlib and OpenCV for changing color of lips.
+description: This tutorial is about making a GUI in PyQt5 using Dlib and OpenCV for changing color of lips.
 ---

  <br>